dwulff/text2sdg/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* made the Maintainer and Author field consistent
+* removed the @export tag from internal functions (in helper.R)
-* prevented the examples with CPU (user + system) or elapsed time > 10s to be run on CRAN by wrapping them in donttest.
+* wrapped all examples with CPU (user + system) or elapsed time > 5s in donttest instead of dontrun

 ## R CMD check results
 There were no ERRORs or WARNINGs.